mydea/ember-indexeddb/README.md

 ```

 Please consult the Dexie Documentation on [details about configuring your database](https://github.com/dfahlander/Dexie.js/wiki/Version.stores()).
-Basically, you should always have a '&id' column as a primary index, and add further indecies that you want to query by.
-You can also add multi-indecies for more complex querying.
+Basically, you should always have an `&id` column as a primary index, and add further indices that you want to query by.
+You can also add multi-indices for more complex querying.

 Each version can also have an upgrade function in addition (or instead of) a stores property.
 This can be used to do data migrations.
 See the Dexie Documentation for details about [data migrations and upgrades](https://github.com/dfahlander/Dexie.js/wiki/Version.upgrade()).